Forecasting emergency department boarding

 1) Two-week moving average, used as the operational baseline

-2) Vector autoregression (VAR), an econometric model
+2) Vector autoregression (VAR), a classical econometric model for multivariate time series

-3) XGBoost, a machine learning model
+3) XGBoost, a flexible machine learning model

 4) TimesFM, a time-series foundation model

-5) VAR + XGBoost, a hybrid model
+5) VAR + XGBoost, a hybrid model designed to combine structured time-series forecasting with nonlinear residual modeling

 The models were evaluated prospectively from July through October 2024 at two UC San Diego Health emergency departments, La Jolla and Hillcrest.